lbischof/ms/content/about/index.md

 name: About
 title: Canadian Waldorf inspired craft supplies
 description: Enhance childrens play or get creative yourself with our many colours.
 We sell Felt, Wool and Felting needles.
+text_colour: "#3E70A5"
+banner: about
 ---
+# About
+It's about inspiring you, about making the world more colourful.
+Colour is life.
+Colour emerges when light meets darkness.
+The red yellow seam when light moves over dark and the blue purple seam when dark moves over light.
+Inspire your imagination and create a colourful life with children when the tactile experience of this renewable resource warms your heart.
+We carry felting wool in over 100 colours, fibres and locks, 100% wool felt and more.
+We are proud to be the Canadian Representative for Wizpick Felting Needles.

+easy to order... click all the colours you like, choose, compare and add them to the shopping cart all at once.
+Repeat for another quantity or another quality.

+<span style="color: #868920">I work with the wool myself, I am an avid felter and am happy to provide advise.
+After 29 years I have graduated  my career as a Waldorf mother and am in the process of returning to Canada, to the beautiful Cowichan Valley on Vancouver Island.
+Helen</span>